opensafely/vaccine-effectiveness-hospital-admissions-validation/README.md

 [View on OpenSAFELY](https://jobs.opensafely.org/repo/https%253A%252F%252Fgithub.com%252Fopensafely%252Fvaccine-effectiveness-hospital-admissions-validation
 )

+This repo was used to investigate different methods for identifying COVID-19 related hospital admissions.
+It is now retired.
+The outputs in this repo are not intended to be used for any further analysis.
 Details of the purpose and any published outputs from this project can be found at the link above.

 The contents of this repository MUST NOT be considered an accurate or valid representation of the study or its purpose.
 This repository may reflect an incomplete or incorrect analysis with no further ongoing work.